Required Permission Level: Owner | Manager

 Launching Minga to your entire school is easy and efficient - simply follow this plan and take advantage of some best practices.
 Remember that your active school community includes administration, teachers, staff AND students.
 Engaging each group in the right order will help your Minga launch go smoothly and be a huge success!

 Step 1: Setup your Minga Profile Page

-A Minga Administrator will have permissions to setup the Minga Profile Page.
+A Minga Owner or Manager will have permissions to setup the Minga Profile Page.
 This will include your:

 - School Logo

 - General Email Address